-Made up of 14 pristine islands, Stockholm is renowned for its glittering water, spotless streets, vivid gastronomy and impeccable interior design; its infinite, lingering light in summer and ethereal glow in winter.
-Everything, from the shops and cafés to restaurants and residents, exudes effortless style and beauty.
+The effortlessly cool city of Stockholm is made up of 14 islands, floating on Lake Malaren.
+The modern, dynamic city is renowned for its spotless streets, vivid gastronomy and trend-setting interior design; its infinite, lingering light in summer and ethereal glow in winter.

-This unique brand of laidback, stylish luxury is epitomised by the Lydmar Hotel, an independent, five-star residency housed behind a handsome Art Deco façade, located on Blasieholmen’s sweeping waterfront.
+Stockholm’s unique brand of laidback, chic luxury is epitomised by the Lydmar Hotel, an independent, five-star residency housed behind a handsome Art Deco façade on Blasieholmen’s sweeping waterfront.

-The hotel is located within easy walking distance of Norrmalmstorg, Stockholm’s enticing shopping row with the Acne flagship boutique, as well as Gamla Stan, the medieval Old Town made up of saffron buildings and cobblestone labyrinthine streets.
+The Lydmar is located within easy walking distance of Norrmalmstorg, home of the Acne flagship boutique, as well as Gamla Stan, the medieval Old Town made up of saffron buildings and cobblestone labyrinthine streets.
 Catch a boat to Södermalm, the equivalent of Shoreditch, or drop by the Abba Museum in Djurgarden.
 Explore the city on land and on water and, when you have thoroughly exhausted yourself, retreat to the Lydmar for the best cocktails in the city.

 Rooms from £232 per night; lydmar.com